The Most Incredible Football Story Ever Told Is The Drew Brees Story!

 I then got another call from Coach Chaney in January and he told me that he and Coach Tiller both Really liked Drew Brees and that they were going to have him in for an Official Visit on the Final Weekend in January before National Signing Date on the First Wednesday in February.

-While at Purdue, Chaney, along with Head Coach Tiller, (Both in the Photo Below), Became Known For Using “The Spread Offense” which was Famously “Dubbed” as “Basketball-On-Grass” at a Time in College Football History when Almost all of The Great Football Teams were Using The Running-Game and The Passing-Game was Considered a Huge Novelty and The Passing-Game was not even-being used.
+While at Purdue, Chaney, along with Head Coach Tiller, (Both in the Photo Above), Became Known For Using “The Spread Offense” which was Famously “Dubbed” as “Basketball-On-Grass” at a Time in College Football History when Almost all of The Great Football Teams were Using The Running-Game and The Passing-Game was Considered a Huge Novelty and The Passing-Game was not even-being used.
 Later, it became “The Air-Raid Passing Attack Offense” with My Good Friend and Washington State Head Coach Mike Leach.